-Freshman 0 through 30 credit hours
+Freshman 0 through 30 credit hours s

-Sophomore (see 64-hour rule below) - C
+Sophomore (see 64-hour rule below)

-Junior 61 through 90 credit hours
+Junior

 Senior

 64-Hour Rule

 Students are eligible for Community College rates for 100 or 200 level courses while pursuing Associate of Applied Science, Associate of Applied Business, Associate of Technical Study, or Associate of Arts degrees.
 Students pursuing Bachelor degrees are not eligible for Community College rates once 64 credit hours have been earned, or once they have enrolled in 300 or 400 level courses.